chastitywhiterose/Chastity-Chess-Chapters/ChasteBase/readme.md

 ## Extract the filtered games from another database.
 In this example, caissabase which was first exported to PGN format from En-Croissant

 pgn-extract -ochastebase_caissa.pgn caissabase.pgn --checkmate -xvars.txt

+Because of the huge size of Caissabase (over 3 gigabytes), it took a long time to filter through it but the result was well worth it.